-Note: Industry includes competitors such as MarineMax with 67 stores as of May 1, 2019 selling premium boats and BassPro Shops, which sells entry-level boats together with other outdoor sporting goods across 171 stores.
+Note: Our industry includes competitors such as MarineMax with 67 stores as of June 30, 2019 selling premium boats and Bass Pro Shops, which sells entry-level boats together with other outdoor sporting goods across 171 stores.

 We believe that boating is a lifestyle that brings families and friends together regardless of their stage of life.
 Whether a person grew up in a household that owned a boat or experiences boating later in life, once a person buys their first boat they often become a boating customer for life.
 Our customers are typically middle to upper-middle class families who either own a house on the water or live near a body of water where they can engage in boating activities.
 We serve customers whose boating preferences span from general recreation and cruising to fresh and salt water fishing to watersports, including wakeboarding and wake surfing.
 The profile of our customers range from those in their early-to-mid 30's who are upgrading their house, cars and lifestyle to those who have owned multiple boats and view boating as a way of life.
 Our inventory and product selection allow us to cater to a highly diverse customer base with price points and boat types that appeal to a broad spectrum of budgets and preferences.
-In fiscal year 2018, the boating industry's and MarineMax's average selling prices for a new boat were \$48,000 and \$203,000, respectively.
-By comparison, OneWater's average selling price for a new boat in fiscal year 2018 was \$91,000.
+The boating industry's and MarineMax's average selling prices for a new boat were \$52,000 in calendar year 2018 and \$203,000 in fiscal year 2018, respectively.
+By comparison, our average selling price for a new boat in fiscal year 2018 was \$91,000.